CLRX/CLRX-mirror/doc/GcnInstrsDs.md

 Opcode: 6 (0x6)
 Syntax: DS_MAX_I32 ADDR, VDATA0 [OFFSET:OFFSET]
-Description: Choose greatest signed integer value from LDS/GDS under address (ADDR+OFFSET) & ~3 and VDATA0, and store result to LDS/GDS under this same address.
+Description: Choose greatest signed integer value from LDS/GDS at address (ADDR+OFFSET) & ~3 and VDATA0, and store result to LDS/GDS at this same address.
 Operation is atomic.
 Operation:
 ```